Oregon Outback Scenic Byway

 Fort Rock rises 325 feet out of the plain like a desert mirage.
 A national natural landmark, it takes its name from the fortress-like towering rock walls that form a near circle.
 It’s actually the ring of an ancient volcanic crater that was set in a shallow sea.
 Hikers can slip inside the walls, where wave action cut horizontal slabs into the rock.
 There’s evidence of human occupation dating back more than 10,000 years at Fort Rock and nearby Fort Rock Cave, where a University of Oregon archaeologist discovered sandals made from sagebrush bark.
 They’ve been carbon dated to be at least 9,300 years old, the oldest known shoes in the world.
 The cave is open to the public on guided tours through the state park only.
 (Reservations required; see the state parks website for dates.)

 On the 7-mile/11.2-kilometer drive to Fort Rock, you’ll pass the Fort Rock Valley Historical Society Homestead Museum.
 It comprises several historic buildings from the valley, including a one-room schoolhouse, a church, a mercantile and settlers’ cabins, preserved and relocated by volunteers.

 Silver and Summer Lakes

-Creek.
-Goose Lake State Recreation Area, a full service state park campground, offers a resting spot before heading on to California.
+The Outback Scenic Byway ends about 15 miles/24.1 kilometers south of Lakeview at the state-line town of New Pine Creek.
+There, Goose Lake State Recreation Area, a full-service state park campground, offers a shady resting spot for those continuing south to California.